 The manufacturer of the Light Industrial Meter also claims that the meter can be calibrated onsite; however, the meter doesn’t detect when a sensor is dirty.
 In this case, as noted earlier, the flow readings would be inaccurate, and there is no way of alerting the user.
 Whereas the Sage Metering technology uses an easy in-situ calibration and verifies if the sensor has drifted, shifted, or is dirty.

 The Light Industrial Meter is powered by a nonstandard power supply (15-18 VDC).
-To make the unit operational in an industrial environment, a new power source would need to be created (or a 24 VDC option would have been required at additional cost).
+To make the unit operational in an industrial environment, a new power source would need to be created (or a 24 VDC option would have been required at an additional cost).

-Other noteworthy comparisons are that the Light Industrial Meter has a quicker response time than the Sage Metering counterpart.
+Another noteworthy comparisons are that the Light Industrial Meter has a quicker response time than the Sage Metering counterpart.
 This is due to its tiny thermal mass that is associated with the tiny sensor.
 However, the downfall of such a small sensor is that it is extremely fragile, an unwelcome design feature for installation in a volatile environment.

 Boiler Flow Meter Cost